 Start practicing with some of these suggestions or with other meals or snacks that sound good to you that meet the 3:1 carb-to-protein ratio so you are ready to tackle those long runs and workouts.

-Mini Marathon & 5K Training Program starts January 24th!
-Get registered today online!
+Mini Marathon & 5K Training Program goes from January 24th to May 9th 2018.
 Learn more.

 This blog was written by Angie Mitchell, RD, Wellness Coordinator.
 To find out more about the NIFS bloggers, click here.